Natasha Pelati has published three books of poetry and writes on real-life experiences with the help of psychology.

 It is the leading cause of miscarriage or early pregnancy failure.

-When a woman becomes pregnant a fertilised egg attaches itself to the uterus wall and at about 5 or 6 weeks into pregnancy an embryo should be present and the gestational sac should be about 18mm wide.
+When a woman becomes pregnant a fertilised egg attaches itself to the uterus wall and at about five or six weeks into pregnancy an embryo should be present and the gestational sac should be about 18mm wide.

 With a blighted ovum the pregnancy sac forms and grows but the embryo does not develop.